If your Firsty eSIM will not install, these steps cover the most common causes and how to fix them.

 An eSIM can only be installed once and is locked to the first device where it was successfully installed.
 If you are reinstalling on the same device (for example, after deleting it), you can use the original QR code again.

-Fix: If you are switching to a new phone, you must purchase a replacement eSIM in the Support section of the Firsty app for €0.90.
+If you are switching to a new phone, purchase a replacement eSIM for €0.90 in the Support section of the Firsty app.
+Deleting the eSIM from your old phone does not make it reusable on another device.

 2. Your phone is carrier locked